OctopusDeploy/blog/blog/2025-05/octopus-datadog-integration/index.md

 ## Conclusion

 Datadog is a best-of-breed monitoring platform that provides full-stack observability, letting you see inside any stack, any app, at any scale, anywhere.
-When integrated with Octopus as a best-of-breed Continuous Delivery platform, you get world-class observability and CD that let you find problems quickly, recover fast, and deliver software quickly and reliably at scale.
+When integrated with Octopus as a best-of-breed Continuous Delivery platform, you get world-class observability and CD that let you find problems fast, recover rapidly, and deliver software quickly and reliably at scale.

 If you're already using both Octopus and Datadog, you can [set up the integration following Datadog's instructions](https://github.com/DataDog/integrations-core/blob/master/octopus_deploy/README.md).